Importance of Nursing Home Abuse Statistics

 - Outside of nursing homes, spouses or partners made up nearly 60% of all perpetrators of physical abuse, according to the NCVC.

 - Physical elder abuse cases seem to be increasing.
-The CDC found that the rate of assaults against men aged 60 or older increased by 75% from 2002 to 2016.
-There was an over 35% increase in the number of physical assaults against older women in the same timeframe.
+The Centers for Disease Control and Prevention (CDC) found that assaults against men aged 60 or older increased by 75% from 2002 to 2016.
+There was an over 35% increase in physical assaults against older women in the same time frame.

 Emotional Nursing Home Abuse Statistics